 In the final scenes, Aumerle drags a wooden coffin to Westminster and presents the dead body of Richard to Henry IV.
 The martyred Richard is very Christ-like in his coffin repose.
 Henry, filled with guilt and despair, sits beside Richard on the floor and decides he must go to the Holy Land to confess and seek redemption.

 It is hard to find negative things to write about this adaptation.
 Yes, the Biblical imagery was a bit much at times, but then, Shakespeare really lathered it on in the text.
-And, yes, the 2 women (Richard’s wife and Aumerle’s mother) were on screen for less than 10 minutes all together, but, with a well-known historical tale about male rulers, this could hardly be avoided.
-Also, as the first in a series of 4 adaptations, it is highly likely that this play was setting up the coming 3 and, as such, needed to focus on showing certain key events over others.
+And, yes, the two women (Richard’s wife and Aumerle’s mother) were on screen for less than ten minutes altogether but, with a well-known historical tale about male rulers, this could hardly be avoided.
+Also, as the first in a series of four adaptations, it is highly likely that this episode was setting up the coming three and, as such, needed to focus on showing certain key events over others.

-I will likely not review all 4 adaptations, so this was just to whet your appetites to go watch this first play if you missed it last week.
+I will likely not review all four adaptations, so this was just to whet your appetites to go watch this first if you missed it last week.
 And, get ready for the wonderful Jeremy Irons coming up as Henry IV.